Mediation and Restorative Justice

 Additionally, Bazemore and Elis (2013) recommend not discussing the agreement in the preparation or early stages of mediation so the process does not become too focused on “settlement-driven mediation” but instead focused on supporting victim and offender dialogue (p.
 407).

 Restorative justice and mediation can effectively reduce reoffending while also producing other beneficial outcomes, such as improve victim satisfaction, greater prosocial involvement from individuals who previously caused harm, and stronger relationships between community members (Kimbrell et al., 2023).
 Several systematic reviews and meta-analyses have found support for restorative justice programs’ effectiveness at reducing recidivism and further system involvement (see Bradshaw & Roseborough, 2005; Hayes & Daly, 2003; Kimbrell et al., 2023; Latimer et al., 2005; Strang et al., 2013, Wilson et al., 2017; Wong et al., 2016).
+From these reviews, a number of key elements of restorative programs have been identified as associated with greater reductions in recidivism.
+Hayes and Daly (2003) found “youthful offenders who were observed to be remorseful and whose outcomes were reached by consensus were less likely to reoffend” (p.
+725) - further emphasizing the importance of a collaborative approach to reparation agreement development.
+Restorative diversion programs have also been found to significantly reduce recidivism, particularly for low-risk and first-time offenders (Wilson et al., 2017; Wong et al., 2016).

 Additional Resources